 Heroquest and Advanced Heroquest (1989)

-Now I can’t swear as to whether I’ve played this version, or the normal Heroquest game (which came out the same year if my sources are correct), but this basically provided a more visual dungeon crawling Dungeons and Dragons experience where you didn’t have to use your imagination to see what was going on.
+Now I can’t swear as to whether I’ve played Advanced HeroQuest, or the normal HeroQuest game (which came out the same year if my sources are correct), but this basically provided a more visual dungeon crawling Dungeons & Dragons experience where you didn’t have to use your imagination to see what was going on.

 Ok, while this may actually have originated in 1973, the commercial advertisements back then made me believe otherwise.
 Played this a few times at a Day Care center.
 It’s a decent way to help develop developing minds.
 Pop goes perfection!